ProjectProvenance/proof-points/docs/ontology/ptf/v2/CertificateClaim.md

 ## CertificateClaim

-Asserts that the subject is the holder or subject of the specified certification
+Asserts that the subject holds an instance of the specified certificate type

 `type`: `https://open.provenance.org/ontology/ptf/v2/CertificateClaim`